 Scenario 4: Eating Cheap in Zurich

-• Rheinfelder Bierhalle in Niederdorf: Traditional Swiss cuisine with charm
+- Rheinfelder Bierhalle in the Niederdorf: Traditional Swiss cuisine with charm

-• Kebab stands: Found all over the city, starting from 8–12 CHF
+- Kebab stands: Found all over the city, from 10–13 CHF

 Scenario 5: Free Activities and Bicycles

-Züri rollt offers free bicycle rentals at Europaplatz – ideal for exploring the city.
+Züri rollt offers free bicycle rentals at Europaplatz – ideal for city exploration.
 Zurich's more than 1,200 free fountains provide drinking water, saving you from buying expensive bottles.

-Explore the Old Town on foot: Grossmünster, Fraumünster, and the cobblestone alleys are free to visit.
+Explore the Old Town on foot: Grossmünster, Fraumünster, and the cobblestone alleys can be visited for free.
 The churches can be admired from the outside.

-The Palm House of the City Garden Center (Stadtgärtnerei) is free and houses over 50 tropical plants – perfect for a tropical vibe in the middle of Zurich.
+The Palmenhaus (Palm House) of the City Nursery is free and houses over 50 tropical plants – perfect for a tropical feeling in the heart of Zurich.

 Budget: 0 CHF.